Policy-Based Routing

 set

-support is that it also automatically adds third-level domains to theset
+also automatically adds third-level domains to theset

 : ifdomain.com